samtech43/openwakeword-colab-2026/README.md

 ## Caveats

-- **Wake word phrases matter.** A 2-syllable phrase that sounds like nothing in English (`mr graves` works because "graves" is uncommon in everyday speech) generalizes way better than a common word ("hello", "play", "stop").
+- **Wake word phrases matter.** A 2-syllable phrase that sounds like nothing in English (`mr graves` works because "hey voiceplay" is uncommon in everyday speech) generalizes way better than a common word ("hello", "play", "stop").
 Pick something that's not in your normal vocabulary.
 - **The model is binary.** All entries in `TARGET_PHRASE` activate the same single output.
 You can't train one model with multiple distinct wake words; you'd train multiple ONNX files and run them in parallel.
 - **Single-language**: Piper TTS generates English-accented audio.
 For non-English wake words you'd need a Piper voice trained in that language (and probably a different `piper_sample_generator` model — see the upstream piper-sample-generator releases page).